 It was recently announced that Twitter and Google would be teaming up in order to give tweets a decent search engine ranking.
 Google will very soon be able to access the entire feed of tweets that Twitter currently holds so then they can all have an impact on search engine ranking.
-This means that content marketers are starting to utilise Twitter more in order to improve the search engine rankings for their site.
+This means that content marketers are starting to utilize Twitter more in order to improve the search engine rankings for their sites.

 How Did SEO And Social Media Previously Work?

 This is somewhat of a grey area.
 Not that many people really know how SEO and social media have really worked together for the past few years or so.
 Some social media marketers have been able to gather together some vague data about how the two work together and how big an impact social media can have on SEO, but with no clear results.

 These changes however will make things a whole lot simpler, at least when it comes to Twitter.
 When the changes come into effect, social media managers will be able to detect the direct correlation between Twitter and SEO, along with how they can word certain tweets in order to improve search engine rankings.

 Before Twitter and Google had made a deal, the search engine had access to Twitter’s feed but they were not able to prioritize tweets in search engine rankings.
 The only way they could have done this is if they had kept a track of the Twitter feeds constantly so then they could give them all separate rankings that would have been appropriate for their content.
 This, however, would have slowed Twitter down substantially and it would have been a very time-consuming task for Google.

 It’s only now that Twitter and Google have been able to reach an agreement that pleases both sides.
 Google still has access to the constant feeds on Twitter, but now Google is able to index them.
 Google is effectively creating its own large archive of tweets.
 By doing this, Google is able to give specific tweets a value that can last a long time, thus making it a more substantial presence in search engine rankings.